RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 Some additional configuration can be specified via the `config` key.
 It may contain the `extensions` key, containing a dictionary from file extensions to rules.
-For each `.in` file that is generated, the commands for each extension in this map will be executed to create the corresponding files (e.g. `.ans` and `.png`).
+For each `.in` file that is generated or already present as a manual input, the commands for each extension in this map will be executed to create the corresponding files (e.g. `.ans` and `.png`).
 If specified, the `.ans` will be generated first, followed by all other extensions in unspecified order.